go-aah/docs/migration-guide.md

 ### aah CLI tool

-aah CLI tool is improved a lot in `v0.7` release.
-It supports POSIX flags (long & short), command alias for quick use.
+aah CLI tool is revamped in `v0.7` release.
+CLI supports POSIX flags (long & short), command alias for quick use.
 No change command names except `version` command, it become flag i.e. `aah -v` or `aah --version`.

-**Run** aah to see an improved CLI.
+Take a moment familiarize yourself. **Run** aah to see an improved CLI.
 ```cfg
 aah
 ```